OpenDMA/langchain-opendma/docs/tutorials/04_agentic_rag_retriever.md

 current state of localisation.
 ```

-The time, the orchestrator needs three search attempts rather than two to find the
+This time, the orchestrator needs three search attempts rather than two to find the
 relevant information.

 ## Conclusion